Generic selectors

 Paul continues the discussion of a marriage between a believer and an unbeliever by addressing one that is not peaceful:

-1 CORINTHIANS 7:15-16 But if the unbelieving husband or wife separates, let him or her separate.
-The believing brother or sister is not bound in such cases; for God has called us to peace.
-16 But how do you know, O wife, whether you will save your husband?
+1 CORINTHIANS 7:15-16 But if the unbeliever departs, let him depart; a brother or a sister is not under bondage in such cases.
+But God has called us to peace.
+16 For how do you know, O wife, whether you will save your husband?
 Or how do you know, O husband, whether you will save your wife?

 Even though Paul is not specifically addressing a divorce situation caused by a covenant betrayal, it is one in which there is great strife and conflict.
 Because the unbeliever does not accept the way of life to which the believing spouse has been called, separation is allowed and, perhaps, even recommended.
 Still, the hope is for reconciliation (“God has called us to [make] peace”) and, ultimately, that the unbeliever will become a converted child of God (verse 16).
 As in the case of married believers, a period of separation can be helpful for the purpose of reconciliation between a married believer and an unbeliever.